Medieval manuscripts in modern media: Anglo-Saxon manuscripts spotted in Vikings, The Last Kingdom and Assassin’s Creed: Valhalla.

 When I discussed the term ‘Anglo-Saxon’ with my MA students on Friday (we were discussing words that change meaning depending on context), one of them said ‘we should put up a fight and claim back the term!’.
 A valuable opinion and I think this is also where I stand.
 It would indeed be a shame to ‘surrender’ the terminology because it has been appropriated by hate groups.
 In fact, I think this fight is indeed taking place and I am encouraged by the successes of the Anglo-Saxon Kingdoms exhibition at the British Library, the ‘Anglo-Saxon History and Language‘ Facebook group (14k members) and TV series such as Michael Wood’s King Alfred and the Anglo-Saxons and various documentaries on the Anglo-Saxons by Janina Ramirez, which all encourage a wider audience to associate the term ‘Anglo-Saxon’ with the amazing art, language, literature and culture of the early medieval speakers of Old English.
 I can only hope that my own use of the term ‘Anglo-Saxon’ on this blog thus far has had the same effect and will do so, moving forward.

-At any rate, this blog will continue under the name ‘Boaring Medievalist’ and, to celebrate that fact, I will be posting some of my blogposts on medieval boars in the upcoming weeks (these were published elsewhere but can now find an appropriate home).
-Aside from medieval boars, I intend to continue blogging about the languages, cultures and histories of Anglo-Saxon England in the early Middle Ages.
+At any rate, this blog will continue under my personal name.
+I intend to continue blogging about the languages, cultures and histories of Anglo-Saxon England in the early Middle Ages.

 As a professor of Anglo-Saxon at the University of Oxford, J. R. R. Tolkien could not help but be inspired by the language and literature he studied and taught.
 As a result, his fictional world is infused with cultural material of the Middle Ages, particularly Old English language and literature.
 In this post, I focus on the parallels between Tolkien’s elves and their counterparts from early medieval England.